The opinions posted here are my own and do not represent NYSERDA or New York State policy. They also are not legal advice.

 How we got here and what to do

-Published: 4/16/2025
+Published: 4/27/2025

 What can we do about it?

-It's totally understandable that some – federal employees and visa/green card-holders, for example – may not feel safe voicing opinions publicly.
+It's totally understandable that some - federal employees or visa/green card-holders, for example - may not feel safe voicing opinions publicly.
 But I think those who are in more secure positions should try to create a critical mass of support for the rule of law in this country that cannot be ignored or bullied away.

 How did we get here?

-I think it's common knowledge that people around the world are angry and frustrated with elite institutions.
+I think it's common knowledge that people around the world are angry and frustrated with politics and elite institutions.
 In that environment, it probably shouldn't be surprising that it's politically popular to be seen as standing up to bureaucrats, academics and lawyers.

 I don't have all the answers as to exactly where all the anger and frustration came from, let alone how to address it.
 But as a lawyer-bureaucrat that attended elite universities, I think I should make an effort to figure out why so many people are angry at people like me and see what changes we should try to make.